nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

       in the event and participant lists respectively.
 The participant should not be already enrolled in the event.
    2. Test case: `enroll 1 1`<br>
       Expected: First participant in the participant list is enrolled into the first event in the event list.
-Details of action shown in the status message.
+Details of action are shown in the status message.

 ### Removing a participant from an event